 But you also know that the Swiss government wants to keep the exchange rate of francs for dollars low, so that exports to the United States increase and imports decrease, so you contact the central bank of Switzerland, the Swiss National Bank.
 To carry out the government's policy of lowering the exchange rate of the franc against the dollar, the central bank agrees to buy your dollars for francs.
 If there is no other need for the dollars, the central bank simply holds them in reserve to satisfy the Swiss government's desire to lower the exchange rate of francs for dollars.

 Thus, the exchange rate that your bank sets will be determined by the total demand from your customers and from other banks.
-But note that this exchange rate will tend to be equal to the rate set by other banks.
+But note that this exchange rate tends to equal the rate set by other banks.
 Why is this necessarily so?
 Remember, the exchange rate that you set ultimately depends on demand on both your customers and other banks that your bank trades with.
 If you are offering fewer dollars per franc than other banks because of the excess of supply over demand from your customers, then those banks will buy dollars from your bank until your rates become equal.
 So this is how demand and supply actually work in the microeconomic view.